GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 # Program and Schedule

-The workshop program can be found [here as a spreadsheets](https://docs.google.com/spreadsheets/d/1FmvezNYl_NJeePvRJbG7TMeLCGKqt1fFEmU-RvS7aSM/edit?usp=sharing) or below.
+The workshop program can be found below.

 | CEST    | UTC      | EDT      | Session                                 | Paper Title                                                                                                                                                                        | Primary Contact Author Name |
 |---------|----------|----------|-----------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------|